Welcome to the Library Media Center

 Gale Databases offer an engaging online experience for information on a broad range of topics, such as global issues, opposing viewpoints, science, literature, history, and titles for suggested reading.
 The Marion County School System, through the Library Media Programs, is pleased to announce this new set of tools to support these 21st century learners as they develop critical thinking and information literacy skills.
 Gale online databases make discovering information engaging, simple, and fun for the user.

 No password is needed within the Marion County Public School System.
-From any other computer, use the password student to access these resources.
+See Staff for password for use at home.

 SUNSHINE STATE BOOK BOWL